Gone Already

 "Gone Already" is a song by American recording artist Faith Evans.
-It was written by Evans, Ryan Toby, Corey "Latif" Williams, Johnathan Smith, Carvin Haggins, and Ivan Barias for her sixth studio album, Something About Faith (2010), with production helmed by Haggins and Barias under their production moniker Carvin & Ivan.
+It was written by Evans, Ryan Toby, Corey "Latif" Williams, Johnathan Smith, Carvin Haggins, and Ivan Barias for her sixth studio album, Something About Faith (2010), while production helmed by Haggins and Barias under their production moniker Carvin & Ivan.
+Smith is credited as an additional producer on the piano-led R&B ballad, on which Evans sings about letting go of past pain and moving forward into a brighter future.

-The song was released for digital download on August 10, 2010, serving as the lead single from the album.
-Evans's first solo release in five years, it managed to peak at number 26 on the Hot R&B/Hip-Hop Songs chart but failed to enter the Billboard Hot 100.
+The song was released for digital download on August 10, 2010, serving as the lead single from Something About Faith.
+Evans's first solo release in five years, it managed to peak at number 26 on the US Hot R&B/Hip-Hop Songs chart but failed to enter the Billboard Hot 100.
 "Gone Already" was nominated for Best Female R&B Vocal Performance for the 2011 Grammy Awards.
+Evans performed the song live on The Wendy Williams Show on October 8, 2010 and on The Mo'Nique Show on November 12, 2010.

+Background

+"Gone Already" written by Evans along with Ryan Toby, Corey "Latif" Williams, Johnathan Smith, Carvin Haggins, and Ivan Barias for her sixth studio album, Something About Faith (2010).
+Production was overseen by Haggins and Barias who are credited under their production moniker Carvin & Ivan, while Smith served as additional producer on the song.
+Lyrically, the anthemic R&B ballad finds the protganoist walking away from an unhealthy relationship.

 Critical reception

 Described as a "Toni Braxton-worthy breakup ballad" by Andy Kellman of Allmusic, "Gone Already" has received positive critical reception, being cited as one of the "standouts" on Something About Faith.
-"Gone Already" was nominated for Best Female R&B Vocal Performance in the 2011 Grammy Awards.

-Promotion

-Evans performed the song live on The Wendy Williams Show on October 8, 2010 and on The Mo'Nique Show on November 12, 2010.
+Associated Press writer Melanie Sims found that "Evans reveals a more elegant sound with" the song, "showcasing her slightly trembling vocals over piano and a subdued bass line."
+The New Zealand Herald critic Paula Yeoman found that the song was "close" to the "spark and the passion so evident in Evans' earlier work."
+At the 2011 Grammy Awards, "Gone Already" was nominated for Best Female R&B Vocal Performance but lost to Fantasia Barrino's "Bittersweet" (2010).